techiuv/news-hunt/README.md

 ---

-## Technologies Used
-- **React**: A JavaScript library for building user interfaces.
-- **Tailwind CSS**: A utility-first CSS framework for creating fast and responsive designs.
-- **Vite**: A next-generation front-end tooling for fast development and optimized builds.

 ## Contribution
 Contributions, issues, and feature requests are welcome!
 Feel free to check out the [issues page](https://github.com/techiuv/news-hunt/issues) to see what you can work on.